nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Super Session 1.md

 	- Why do you need to be rational
 	- How to be rational because it is rational to be so.
 	- How do kids think & how to talk to them

+## History of Knowledge Management
+This didn't start with us, we are just continuing it.